 By Brett Merz, senior vice president, KBS

 Texas continues to be a top state for job and population growth as its low cost of living and business-friendly policies attract companies and residents from other parts of the country.
-Many commercial real estate owners and operators are recognizing the state’s potential for increased leasing activity in the second half of 2022 and throughout 2023.
+As such, many commercial real estate owners and operators are recognizing the state’s potential for increased leasing activity in the second half of 2022 and throughout 2023.

-The presence of health and wellness amenities will continue to be at the forefront of concerns for office users and investors, particularly as markets throughout the country are experiencing lingering effects from the pandemic.
+The presence of health and wellness amenities will continue to be at the forefront of concerns for office users and investors, mainly because many markets throughout the country are still experiencing lingering effects from the pandemic.

-We are continuously keeping an eye on market trends so that we can implement health-promoting amenities like these that tenants need and want.
+This initiative included multiple Texas properties, such as Providence Towers and Legacy Town Center.
+Furthermore, we are continuously keeping an eye on market trends so that we can implement health-promoting amenities like these that tenants need and want at their buildings.

 We have noticed that office space that is designed to foster innovation and collaboration continues to appeal to tenants looking to relocate to Texas, especially larger companies that are looking to incentivize employees’ return to central workplaces on either full- or part-time bases.

-For example, we recently signed multiple leases at Preston Commons, a three-building office park located in the heart of the prestigious Preston Center submarket in North Dallas, bringing the building up to more than 95 percent leased.
-This activity reflects strong demand for office space in the Dallas area this year and into the next.
+For example, we recently signed multiple leases at Preston Commons, a three-building office park located in the heart of the Preston Center submarket in North Dallas, bringing the building up to an occupancy rate above 95 percent.
+This activity reflects strong demand for office space in the Dallas area that has emerged this year and should carry into the next.

 Texas is poised for ongoing growth well into 2023.
 With continuous in-migration, a focus on health and wellness amenities and increasing interest in office spaces, the state is positioned for continued office recovery for the foreseeable future.

-Brett Merz is a senior vice president and asset manager for KBS, one of the largest investors of premier commercial real estate in the nation.
-KBS is a private equity real estate company and an SEC-registered investment adviser.
+— Brett Merz is a senior vice president and asset manager for KBS, a Southern California-based private equity real estate company and an SEC-registered investment advisor.
 SEC registration as an investment advisor does not imply any particular level of skill or training.